 Weekly Announcement Emails

 Each Monday afternoon, during the fall and spring semesters, a weekly announcement e-mail is sent to all students living in our residential communities.
-This email message is sent to the Residential Education staff (Resident Assistants) who forwards it to their residents.
+This email message is sent to Residential Education staff (Resident Assistants) who forwards it to their residents.
 The Announcement e-mail contains information about upcoming events sponsored by Carnegie Mellon recognized groups, organizations, departments or campus communities.

-To have an upcoming event included in the weekly announcement, please send an e-mail with detailed information an image (can be a poster), if applicable, and a short blurb by 5 p.m. on Friday.
+To have an upcoming event included in the weekly announcement, please send an e-mail with detailed information, an image, and a short blurb by 5 p.m. on Friday.
 Information received after the deadline will be included in the following week's message, if applicable.

-To subscribe or unsubscribe from the announcement e-mail list, please send an email with your name and e-mail information.
+To subscribe or unsubscribe from the announcement e-mail list, please send an email with your name and contact information.